 This soup will store well and be refrigerated for 4 days.
 You may want to add more broth during reheating since the pasta will absorb more fluid.
 You can freeze this soup for 3 months.

 This recipe is listed in these categories.
 See them for more similar recipes.

-Add a 14 oz can diced tomatoes, 4 cups chicken broth, four cloves crush garlic, one teaspoon basil, ½ teaspoon oregano, and ⅛-1/4 teaspoon crushed red pepper.
-Add ½ cup Parmesan cheese, chicken, pepper, and onion.
+To a 4-quart crock pot or a large pot, add a 14 oz can of diced tomatoes, 4 cups chicken broth, 4 cloves crushed garlic, 1 teaspoon basil, ½ teaspoon oregano, and ⅛-1/4 teaspoon crushed red pepper.
+Add ½ cup grated or shredded Parmesan cheese, chicken, pepper, and onion.

 Serve with additional shredded Parmesan topping.

 - ½ cup Parmesan cheese - plus a little extra for topping

 - 1 pound chicken